prabhuramkumar/hotelList/README.md

 Prod build, SCSS to CSS, Using middlewares and Redux, support libraries like lodash etc (as not required),

 ### `Things to note`
-There would a act function warning while runnning unit tests, seems to be known issue on react side.
+1. There would a act function warning while runnning unit tests, seems to be known issue on react side.
 Tried to fix it but couldn't.

+2. App uses the data from a temperory hosting service from https://api.myjson.com/bins/12878r, for any reason not working please enable the local data.json or let me know.

 ## Available Scripts